 Over the years, I’ve been super careful about buying foods with gluten in them.
 We tend to gravitate towards a gluten free lifestyle, but of course we are not perfect at times.
-I started this about nine years ago, after some of my reading and research suggested that there could be some benefits by omitting gluten, and I can tell you that I have definitely noticed a difference.
+I started this about nine years ago.
+Some of my reading and research suggested that there could be some benefits by omitting gluten.
+I can tell you that I have definitely noticed a difference.
 It is a challenge to follow gluten free guidelines, especially when eating out so it’s important I plan ahead, either researching restaurants, or packing appropriate snacks.

 Nowadays, there are plenty of gluten free options, and I’ve been having some fun experimenting with new recipes.
 For a rainy day activity, I thought it would be a fun to create gluten-free waffles as a snack.
 Since making “sweet treats” for Valentine’s Day with Holstein Housewares Donut Maker was so easy, I thought we should try out their Heart Shaped Waffle Stick Maker.
 Siella was of course my special helper as our thing together has always been baking in the kitchen.